-As a performer on woodwinds, keyboards, and vocals, Tolson leads three of his own groups including a jazz trio, quartet and a big band and has worked with such popular artists as the Temptations, Four Tops, Steve Lawrence and Eydie Gorme, and Manhattan Transfer, and with jazz artists Delfeayo Marsalis, Antonio Hart, Rufus Reid, Winard Harper, Mark Gross, Kevin Mahogany, Sunny Wilkinson, Pete Christlieb, Phil Wilson, James Moody, Benny Golson, Kevin Mahogany, and Marvin Stamm.
-Tolson has released two CD’s of original jazz compositions "Nu View" and Back at the Track, and Fresh Squeezed.
+Performing on keyboards, woodwinds, and vocals, Tolson leads three groups and has worked with such popular artists as the Temptations, Four Tops, Steve Lawrence and Eydie Gorme, and Manhattan Transfer, and with jazz artists Delfeayo Marsalis, Antonio Hart, Rufus Reid, Winard Harper, Mark Gross, Kevin Mahogany, Sunny Wilkinson, Pete Christlieb, Phil Wilson, James Moody, Benny Golson, and Marvin Stamm.
+Tolson has released three CDs of original jazz selections, Nu View, Back at the Track, and Fresh Squeezed.
 His composition, "In the Company of Strangers", from Nu View was a runnerup in the John Lennon Songwriting Contest.
 Tolson's jazz groups have appeared at local and regional jazz festivals including the Louisville Jazz and Blues Festival, Jazz In Central Park, Evansville Jazz Festival, and the Legacies Music Festival.
 Tolson’s CDs include Nu View, Back at the Track, and Fresh Squeezed, and his groups have appeared at the Montreux Jazz Festival in Switzerland, the Umbria Jazz Festival in Italy, and in Barbados, Brazil, and Trinidad.